 Indicators for these groups are available at both a national and upper-tier local authority level.
 We are exploring how to produce this data at other geographic levels, including local authority districts and Parliamentary constituencies.

 Most of the data comes from published official statistics, but in some cases we add more data which we have collected or produced ourselves.
-Full source information for each indicator is provided within the app.
+Full source information, including the date, for each indicator is provided within the app.
 Please note this application is not being regularly updated and was last updated on March 15, 2021.